DevangJayswal/devang-java-teaching-assistance/README.md

 Please note that projects are created using maven.
 I have used [IntelliJ IDEA Community Version](https://www.jetbrains.com/idea/download) for creation.

 For database I am using Oracle 11g.
-[Click here to download](https://drive.google.com/file/d/1HHgCzleFn9hPgmxg8G1nmwqATk-oAXia/view?usp=sharing)
+[Click here to download for Windows](https://drive.google.com/file/d/1HHgCzleFn9hPgmxg8G1nmwqATk-oAXia/view?usp=sharing)